 Stop the Bleed

-This free 2-hour course is designed to train participants on what to do in a bleeding emergency and teaches the ABCs of bleeding as a method to stop an active bleed.
-The course includes a class presentation and hands-on skills demonstration on tourniquet application, wound packing, and pressure application.
+This free 2-hour course is designed to train participants on what to do in a bleeding emergency and teaches the ABCs of bleeding control as a method to stop an active bleeding emergency.
+The course includes a class presentation and hands-on skills demonstration on tourniquet application, wound packing, and pressure dressing application.
 At the conclusion of the course, participants will receive a nationally recognized certificate of completion.
 This class is currently open to all faculty, staff, & students of Florida State University.

 Departments/Organizations/Individuals Private Training

 If you are interested in having a "Stop the Bleed" Instructor host a private training for your employees/members/students/etc., please click on the link below to fill out the training request survey.
 Trainings are scheduled based on instructor availability, and requests for trainings must be submitted at least two weeks prior to the desired date.
 There is no charge for this training.
 If you would like to host a private training but do not have the space for one, you can request to host a class in the Medical Response Unit Classroom (Mary B. Coburn Health and Wellness Center, Room 1055), which can hold a maximum of 28 participants.

 To request a Stop the Bleed Training session, click here.

 Should you have questions regarding this program, please contact Yendy Gonzalez at email@example.com or the Medical Response Unit at UHS-MRU@fsu.edu.